 Take note of social strategy used to market the Deadpool movie.
 Although the content came across as crass, and at times completely inappropriate, the campaign was consistent from start to finish, in line with Deadpool’s tone of voice, and reinforced the brand persona.

-‘Newsjacking’ may have been 2015’s buzzword, but it is still an effective social media strategy for PR professionals to consider.
+‘Newsjacking’ may have been a buzzword in the past, but it is still an effective social media strategy for PR professionals to consider.
 The term is self-explanatory and refers to the strategy of “hijacking” current news and trending topics to promote your brand’s message.
 Although newsjacking can be a highly effective strategy, it is important that you get it right.

 Meaningful newsjacking is the only sort you should be interested in.
 This involves staying ahead of the curve, using good judgment, and choosing your angle.
 Specsavers excelled at this when it news jacked the Oscar announcement mix-up.